Erreur32/nginx-proxy-manager-Bash-API/README.md

-   --host-ssl-enable id                  Enable SSL, HTTP/2, and HSTS for a proxy host --host-ssl-disable id                 Disable SSL, HTTP/2, and HSTS for a proxy host --list-ssl-cert                       List All SSL certificates availables (JSON) --cert-generate domain email          Generate certificate for the given domain and email --delete-cert domain                  Delete   certificate for the given domain --list-access                         List all available access lists (ID and name) --host-acl-enable id,access_list_id   Enable ACL for a proxy host by ID with an access list ID
+   --host-ssl-enable id                  Enable SSL, HTTP/2, and HSTS for a proxy host --host-ssl-disable id                 Disable SSL, HTTP/2, and HSTS for a proxy host --list-ssl-cert                       List All SSL certificates availables (JSON) --cert-generate domain [email] [dns_provider] [dns_credentials] [-y]  Generate certificate for the given domain and email --delete-cert domain                  Delete certificate for the given domain --list-access                         List all available access lists (ID and name) --host-acl-enable id,access_list_id   Enable ACL for a proxy host by ID with an access list ID
-   --host-acl-disable id                 Disable ACL for a proxy host by ID --update-host id field=value          Modify any field on existing entry host --help                                Display this help
+   --host-acl-disable id                 Disable ACL for a proxy host by ID --access-list-create                  Create a new access list with name and rules --access-list-update id               Update an existing access list by ID --access-list-delete id               Delete an access list by ID (requires confirmation unless -y is used) --update-host id field=value          Modify any field on existing entry host --help                                Display this help